CyCraft/magnetar/packages/docs/src/pages/Docs/Read.md

 When you get data by executing `fetch()`, the data will be fetched from a server by your "remote" store plugin and then added to your module's data by your "local" store plugin.

+For displaying fetched data in the DOM see the [Displaying data in the DOM](#displaying-data-in-the-dom).

 ### Fetch a single document

 When you call `fetch()` on a document module, your remote store will go and fetch the document from your database and add it to your local store.